By Dillon DuBois from AllTheRooms.Blog

 Electric Zoo

 Electric Zoo has become a Labor Day staple for EDM enthusiasts on the east coast.
-Taking place in the lush greenery of Randall’s Island Park right on the East River between Queens, Manhattan, and the Bronx, it’s one of the best venues around.
-If you need some fresh air, the park has over nine miles of trails and paths that loop around the madness.
-It pulls some big acts but also focuses on many lesser-known DJ’s.
+Taking place in the lush greenery of Randall's Island Park right on the East River between Queens, Manhattan, and the Bronx, it's one of the best venues around.
+The skyline views alone are worth the ticket price.
+If you need some fresh air between sets, the park has over nine miles of trails and paths that loop around the madness.

 When: Labor Day Weekend